 As important as knowing how often to change your oil, is knowing which oil to use.
 Consider the following:

 - Know your viscosity.Viscosity is that funny combination of numbers and letters you see on a bottle of engine oil.
 5W-30 is a common one; so is 10W-40.
 It basically refers to how easily the oil flows at different temperatures.
 Consult your owner’s manual for the recommended viscosity.

+- Know your car’s oil capacity.
 Find the page in your manual where oil capacity is specified.
 It will probably be in the neighborhood of five quarts, although some specialized engines can take eight or more.
-Keep that number in mind, and ask your mechanic how many quarts he’ll be putting in.
-It’s a good way to guard against overfilling, and also to make sure your mechanic’s on the ball.

-I’ll give you a couple options here, depending on how involved you want to get.
-At a minimum, you’ll want to ask your mechanic about his motor oil brands of choice, and why.
-All motor oils are not created equal; you should only use motor oils with the American Petroleum Institute’s seal of approval.
-You might also want to read up on the benefits of synthetic oil and mention that, too.
-And if you’re a real stickler like me, hey, don’t be afraid to buy your own oil and bring it to your mechanic.
+- Choose a quality engine oil.
+You should only use motor oils with the American Petroleum Institute’s seal of approval.
+You might also want to read up on the benefits of synthetic oil.
+And if you decide to have a professional change your oil, don’t be afraid to bring your own oil.
 That’s the best way to ensure that a high-quality product is keeping your car’s heart beating.